 Measles can cause rash, high fever, cough, runny nose, and red watery eyes.
 A person infected with measles can spread the virus to other people from 4 days before the rash appears until 4 days after it goes away.

 Mumps can cause fever, headache, muscle aches, tiredness, loss of appetite, and swelling of the salivary glands under the ears, which can cause puffy and tender cheeks and jaw.
-Some people who get mumps may have mild symptoms or no symptoms at all.
+Some people who get mumps might have mild symptoms or no symptoms at all.
 People without symptoms can still spread the mumps virus.

 The best ways to protect yourself against measles, mumps, and rubella are to avoid others who are sick with these diseases, wash your hands well with soap and water, and to get vaccinated before getting pregnant.
 Other people living in the home should also be vaccinated.
-For more information on the MMR vaccine, please see our fact sheet here: https://mothertobaby.org/fact-sheets/measles-mumps-and-rubella-mmr-vaccine/
+For more information on the MMR vaccine, please see our fact sheet here: https://mothertobaby.org/fact-sheets/measles-mumps-rubella-mmr-pregnancy/.

 I have measles, mumps, or rubella.
 Can it make it harder for me to get pregnant?